All Episodes

 Went off a gold standard.

-So there's a any any number of things.
+So there's any number of things.

-Uh and he doesn't, yeah, he doesn't have the number one requirement for ruling class people, and that's disdain for the American people.
+And he doesn't, yeah, he doesn't have the number one requirement for ruling class people, and that's disdain for the American people.

-Detroit Debbie, I'm glad you waited.
+Detroit, Debbie, I'm glad you waited.

 Welcome to the program.

-Rosh, what an honor to speak with you.
+Josh, what an honor to speak with you.

-I um your call screener asked me to get the background noise down a little bit because I'm teaching elementary art right now.
+Your call screener asked me to get the background noise down a little bit because I'm teaching elementary art right now.

 You're teaching elementary art right now.